 - Example: A pack of coyotes may attack your cattle and injure several of them.
 Since livestock constitutes a substantial portion of a farmer’s income, your policy would cover the damages

 The policies will cover attacks caused by wildlife of any kind, including stray dogs.
 A farming policy will also cover the death or injury of livestock caused by a car or train.
-Farm insurance policy is especially important if you rely on your livestock as a major income source.
+A farm insurance policy is especially important if you rely on your livestock as a major income source.

 Insurance for farmers is also imperative if you live in an area that’s prone to tornados or hurricanes.
 Natural disasters can destroy your structures and farming equipment, costing hundreds of thousands of dollars in upfront costs.